richardsrowley/pelagios.github.io/linked-open-data.md

 <h2>What is Linked Open Data?</h2>

-<p>Linked Open Data (LOD) is a way of publishing information so that it can be connected, reused, and understood across different systems.
-Instead of keeping data locked inside a single database or project, LOD uses shared identifiers, vocabularies, and standards to make relationships explicit — for example, linking places, periods, people, and objects across collections.</p>
+<p>Linked Open Data (LOD) is a way of publishing information so that it can be Found in, be Accessible to, Interoperate with, and be Reused across different systems (FAIR).
+Instead of keeping data locked inside a single database or project, LOD uses shared identifiers, vocabularies, and standards to make relationships explicit, linking places, periods, people, and objects across collections.</p>

-<p>In practice, this means that data created by many different researchers, institutions, or tools can be combined, compared, or visualised together.
+<p>In practice, this means that data created by different researchers, projects and institutions, using different tools, can be combined, compared, or visualised together.
 LOD does not replace existing catalogues or datasets; it adds a layer of meaning that helps them speak to one another.</p>

+<p>Read more about <a href="https://www.ontotext.com/knowledgehub/fundamentals/linked-data-linked-open-data/">Linked Open Data (LOD)</a> and <a href="www.go-fair.org/fair-principles/">FAIR principles</a>.</p>

 <div class="video">
 		<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/mMR6JQ1M6qE" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>